Vincent-mutwiri/Shamba-Ai/README.md

 ## Acknowledgments

-- **Nakuru County Agricultural Office** for domain expertise and data validation
+- **Kenya Agricultural and Livestock Research Organization (KALRO)** for domain expertise and data validation
 - **Local Farmer Cooperatives** for user testing and feedback
 - **Kenya Meteorological Department** for weather data integration
 - **The Agriculture and Food Authority (AFA)** for market price data